 “There's unconditional love there.
-You hear that phrase a lot but it's real with me and her,” Johnny once said of June.
+You hear that phrase a lot but it's real with me and her,” Johnny said.
 “She loves me in spite of everything, in spite of myself.
 She has saved my life more than once.
 She's always been there with her love, and it has certainly made me forget the pain for a long time, many times.
 When it gets dark and everybody's gone home and the lights are turned off, it's just me and her.”

 George and Tammy had each been married twice before they got together.
 Their relationship got off to a typically dramatic start in 1969 when George went over to Tammy’s house one night to have dinner with her and her husband, the songwriter Don Chapel.
 At some point in the evening, Tammy and Don got into an argument, which ended up with Don calling Tammy a “son of a bitch” in front of George.